dumpconf - Configure panic or PSW restart action

 DELAY_MINUTES

 Using reipl or dump_reipl actions with ON_PANIC can lead to the system looping with alternating IPLs and crashes.
 Use DELAY_MINUTES to prevent such a loop.
 DELAY_MINUTES delays activating the specified panic action for a newly started system.
-When the specified time has elapsed, the dumpconf service activates the specified panic action.
+After the specified time elapses, the dumpconf service activates the specified panic action.
 This action is taken should the system subsequently crash.
-If the system crashes before the time has elapsed, the previously defined action is taken.
-If no previous action has been defined, the default action (STOP) is performed.
+If the system crashes before the time elapses, the previously defined action is taken.
+If no previous action was defined, the default action (STOP) is performed.

 VMCMD_<X>

-Specifies a CP command, <X> is a number from one to five.
-You can specify up to five CP commands that are executed in case of a kernel panic or PSW restart.
-Note that z/VM® commands, device addresses, and names of z/VM guest virtual machines must be uppercase.
+specifies a CP command, <X> is a number from one to eight.
+You can specify up to eight CP commands that are executed in case of a kernel panic or PSW restart. z/VM® commands, device addresses, and names of z/VM guest virtual machines must be uppercase.

 DUMP_TYPE

-Type of dump device.
-Possible values are ccw and fcp.
+specifies the type of dump device.
+Possible values are ccw, fcp, and nvme.

 DEVICE